 - poa_name is the adapter name.
 This name is used within the ORB to identify the POA instance relative to its parent. - poa_manager is a reference to a POA manager object with which the newly created POA becomes associated. - policies is a list of policies that configure the new POA.
-For more information, see "Using POA Policies" on page 130.
+For more information, see Using POA Policies.